This post may contain affiliate links. Please see my disclosure policy for details.

 This should be the number one attraction to add to your list; the Chinese Fishing Nets in Fort Kochi is what it is famous for!

-According to legend the Chinese Fishing Nets were introduced by a Chinese fisherman named Zang.
-He brought these nets to Kerala over 500 years ago and they’ve been here ever since as way for fisherman to make a living.
+According to legend, the Chinese Fishing Nets were introduced by a Chinese fisherman named Zang.
+He brought these nets to Kerala over 500 years ago and they’ve been here ever since as a way for fishermen to make a living.

 The Chinese Fishing nets are FREE to visit (unless you go on one!) and are open 24 hours a day.

 The next step that you should make in Fort Kochi to get acquainted with the history of Fort Kochi is to visit St. Francis’ Church.